AutoUpdate: Photography in the Electronic Age

 Inspired by the prescient 1994 Aperture special edition Metamorphoses: Photography in the Electronic Age, which both envisioned fantastical uses and dire consequences of programs like Adobe Photoshop, AutoUpdate presents a much needed update on how digital technologies have continued to affect our understanding of photography as an artistic medium and in our current age of “post-truth” and artificial intelligence.

 The Symposium will examine photography and film in today’s current artistic and political climate.
 This series of lectures and panel discussions invites international artists and speakers to review photography’s part in the current global crisis of information exchange; the fate of documentary filmmaking in a “post-truth” age; and will offer a historical and philosophical assessment of digital imaging, past and future.
-A full schedule and panelists is to be announced this summer.

 The accompanying exhibition, AutoUpdate, will feature artists from Ohio, Kentucky, and Indiana who work at the intersection of photography and new media, both technically and conceptually.
 These artists will be selected from a regional open call for submissions by a group of guest jurors across tri-state institutions: Carissa Barnard, FotoFocus, Cincinnati, OH; Matt Distel, The Carnegie, Covington, KY; Alice Gray Stites, 21c Museum Hotels, OH, KY, IN; Jo-ey Tang, Beeler Gallery at Columbus College of Art & Design, OH; Michael Vetter, Newfields, Indianapolis, IN.